vorpalnet/blade/admin/configurator/README.md

 - Integration with console applications
 - Test utilities for configuration validation

+## The AI config assistant ("Use AI")

+The editor's Use AI button lets an operator describe a configuration in plain language — "add a queue named support that releases 2 calls every 10 seconds" — and have Claude draft it.
+The draft is constrained by the app's own JSON Schema (the same schema that generates the form, `@JsonPropertyDescription` docs and all), validated server-side with one automatic repair retry, and loaded into the editor as a **proposal**: the diff view opens showing exactly what changed against the running config, and Save and Publish remain the operator's explicit steps.
+Nothing is ever applied automatically.

+Two guarantees:

+- **Off by default, nothing leaves the box.** The feature is gated by the Configurator's own settings (`ai.enabled`, `ai.apiKey`, `ai.model`, `ai.baseUrl`).
+Until an operator enables it and supplies a key, the button is hidden and the AdminServer makes no outbound calls.
+- **Secrets never reach the API.** Values in password-format schema fields and values carrying the `{AES}`/`{CLEARTEXT}` credential prefixes are redacted before the request and restored from the operator's own baseline afterward.

+The same capability is scriptable —
+`POST /api/v1/ai/generate/{app}` with the instruction as a plain-text body returns `{config, valid, errors}` (see the REST table below).
+It, too, only proposes; feed the result to the deploy APIs yourself if you want it applied.

 ## Command-Line Validation & REST API

 The Configurator exposes a REST API that validates every app's JSON config